Racine Transit Home

 C. Overall Customer Satisfaction

-Every year, The BUS surveys a segment of ADA Paratransit riders.
+Every year, RYDE Racine surveys a segment of ADA Paratransit riders.
 Riders are asked to rate their satisfaction with on-time performance, dispatcher courtesy, driver courtesy, driver sensitivity, vehicle cleanliness, and overall ride quality.
 The survey also allows riders to write in comments and provides valuable information about customer satisfaction over time.
 The results are reviewed with the provider to identify areas of improvement and areas of success.

 D. System Capacity